HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 ###### Knowledge Artifact processing requirements

-* The BSA **SHALL** allow the healthcare organization to activate/deactivate a specific Knowledge Artifact.
-Activation indicates applying the Knowledge Artifact and deactivation indicates not applying the Knowledge Artifact for events occurring within the healthcare organization.
+* The BSA **SHALL** allow the health care organization to activate/deactivate a specific Knowledge Artifact.
+Activation indicates applying the Knowledge Artifact and deactivation indicates not applying the Knowledge Artifact for events occurring within the health care organization.

 * BSA **SHALL** process the Health Care Surveys Knowledge Artifact and create Subscription resources in the EHR for each trigger event.